 People have used aloe vera for centuries to soothe irritated skin.
 It comes from the clear gel contained in aloe leaves.
 Even today, its anti-inflammatory properties make it a popular ingredient in over-the-counter skincare products.
 But can its soothing properties help with eczema?
 Read on to find out.

 There aren’t many studies evaluating the use of aloe vera for eczema.
-But it’s known to have both antibacterial and antifungal effects.
+But it’s known to have both .
 This, combined with its anti-inflammatory properties, could be particularly useful for people with eczema.
 Irritated, broken skin is more prone to bacterial and fungal infections.

 Many people find that aloe vera helps with other skin conditions, including:

 Eczema produces symptoms similar to many of these conditions, so aloe vera may help with eczema as well.

 To use aloe vera for eczema, first help your skin absorb as much as possible by cleaning the area first with mild soap and water.
 Liberally apply aloe vera gel to the affected area.
 Keep in mind that the gel can be sticky at first.
 Allow it to dry before getting dressed.

 You can reapply aloe vera twice a day for relief, though your doctor might recommend doing it more often.

 While you can split open an aloe vera leaf and scoop out the gel, this isn’t very practical for daily use.
 You can find aloe vera gel in most drug stores.
 Try to look for a product that contains the highest concentration of pure aloe vera.
 For example, Natur-Sense makes a product containing 99.7 percent pure aloe vera.
 You can purchase it on Amazon.

 When looking at other aloe vera products, check to make sure that aloe vera is the first ingredient.
 Stay away from gels containing added fragrance or alcohol.
 Both can cause additional irritation.